OpenGene/pecheck/README.md

 # pecheck
-check paired-end FASTQ data integrity
+A tool to check paired-end FASTQ data integrity

 # usage
+It's very simple to use.
+Just specify the read1 file by `-i` and the read2 file by `-I`.
+The input file can be gzipped (i.e. R1.fq.gz).
 ```
 pecheck -i R1.fq -I R2.fq
 ```
 A JSON report will be then generated.
-If the check is passed, the json result will be like:
+If the check is passed, the JSON result will be like:
 ```json
 {
 	"result":"passed",